 It was during this time that Jan met the love of his life.
 He was twenty-five years old.

-He tells the story as follows: On a warm April day in 1935, Jan got the urge to be outdoors instead of in his stuffy office.
+He tells the story as follows: On a warm April day in 1935, he got the urge to be outdoors instead of in his stuffy office.
 He snuck away from his desk at lunch time and decided to go walking in the fields.
 Unable to resist, he laid down in the fresh grass for a quick nap and soon fell into a deep sleep.
-He didn’t wake up until 1:30 p.m. – well past his lunch hour; whereupon, he jumped up and rushed back to work.
-Luckily, he did not get in trouble, but he developed a terrible cold from lying so long on the damp ground.
+He didn’t wake up until 1:30 p.m.—well past his lunch hour.
+He immediately jumped up and rushed back to work.
+Luckily, he was not get in trouble, but he developed a terrible cold from lying so long on the damp ground.
 The cold persisted for several weeks, so he finally asked permission to leave work to go to a doctor and, upon getting his boss’s approval, took the streetcar into town.

 At the doctor’s office, there were about five people waiting ahead of him.
 As Jan took his place in line, he saw before him a lovely young girl, idly twirling a French hat.
 When she dropped it, Jan bent over and picked it up and handed it back to her.
 From there they began talking, and Jan learned that her name was Amalie Laska and that she lived with her uncle, a retired train officer, in town.